FRC9015/ChargedUp/README.md

-# RobotBase
+# ChargedUp

-This repository contains the basics for FRC #9015's robots - it includes drive code and example primitives for Java and Kotlin.
-Season specific code exists as a fork.
+This repository contains the code for our 2023 Charged Up season robot.